ultrazohm/ultrazohm_sw/docs/source/hardware/adapter_cards/digital/Digital_Resolver_rev01.rst

 Compatibility
 -------------

-* This Board is compatible with slots D1-D5
+* This Board is compatible with slots D1-D5.
+In Slot D5 only CH A/1 and CH B/2 are available.
+Also, there is a special CPLD programm needed for D5, D1 to D4 share a common CPLD programm

 Pinout
 ------